About

 YMMV

-“Your Mileage May Vary” is an underused warning.
+“Your Mileage May Vary” is an underused caveat.

-Too much advice comes from a works-for-me perspective, which might include the advise giver’s clients, research subjects or other particular reference group.
+Too much advice comes from a works-for-me perspective, limited to the advise giver’s own self, clients, research subjects or similar context.

 Diagnose before Prescribing (Dx ⇒ Rx)

-“If I had an hour to save the world, I’d spend 55 minutes defining the problem”, said Einstein (probably apocryphally).
+“If I had an hour to save the world, I’d spend 55 minutes defining the problem”, said Einstein (perhaps apocryphally).

 We chase solutions—and that’s the problem.
 We’re uncomfortable getting close enough and spending sufficient time with problems to fully understand, communicate and frame them as opportunities for creative solutions.